-Article 21.13: Initial Report
+Article 20.13: Initial Report

-1. Unless the disputing Parties otherwise agree, the panel shall base its report on the relevant provisions of this Agreement, the submissions and arguments of the disputing Parties, and on any information before it pursuant to Article 21.12.

-2. If the disputing Parties request, the panel may make recommendations for resolution of the dispute.

-3. Unless the disputing Parties otherwise agree, the panel shall, within 120 days after the last panelist is selected, present to the disputing Parties an initial report containing:

-- (a) findings of fact, including any findings pursuant to a request under Article 21.10.6; - (b) its determination as to whether a disputing Party has not conformed with its obligations under this Agreement or that a Party's measure is causing nullification or impairment in the sense of Article 21.2, or any other determination requested in the terms of reference; and - (c) its recommendations, if the disputing Parties have requested them, for resolution of the dispute. - 4.
-Panelists may furnish separate opinions on matters not unanimously agreed.
+- 1. Unless the disputing Parties otherwise agree, the panel shall base its report on the relevant provisions of this Agreement, the submissions and arguments of the disputing Parties, and on any information before it pursuant to Article 20.12. - 2.
+If the disputing Parties request, the panel may make recommendations for resolution of the dispute. - 3.
+Unless the disputing Parties otherwise agree, the panel shall, within 120 days after the last panelist is selected or such other period as the Model Rules of Procedure established pursuant to Article 20.10 may provide, present to the disputing Parties an initial report containing: - (a) findings of fact, including any findings pursuant to a request under Article 20.10.6; - (b) its determination as to whether a disputing Party has not conformed with its obligations under this Agreement or that a Party's measure is causing nullification or impairment in the sense of Annex 20.2, or any other determination requested in the terms of reference; and - (c) its recommendations, if the disputing Parties have requested them, for resolution of the dispute. - 4.
+When the panel considers that it cannot provide its report within 120 days, it shall inform the disputing Parties in writing of the reasons for the delay together with an estimate of the period within which it will provide its report.
+In no case should the period to provide the report exceed 180 days.
+The panel shall inform the disputing Parties of any determination under this paragraph no later than seven days after the initial written submission of the complaining Party or Parties and shall adjust the remainder of the schedule accordingly.

-5. A disputing Party may submit written comments or requests for clarifications to the panel on its initial report within 14 days of presentation of the report or within such other period as the disputing Parties may agree.

-6. After considering written comments or requests for clarifications on the initial report, the panel shall reply to such requests and to the extent it considers appropriate, make further examinations and reconsider its report.
+- 5. Panelists may furnish separate opinions on matters not unanimously agreed. - 6.
+A disputing Party may submit written comments to the panel on its initial report within 14 days of presentation of the report or within such other period as the disputing Parties may agree. - 7.
+After considering any written comments on the initial report, the panel may reconsider its report and make any further examination it considers appropriate.

-Article 21.14: Final Report
+Article 20.14: Final Report

-1. The panel shall present a final report to the disputing Parties, including any separate opinions on matters not unanimously agreed, within 30 days of presentation of the initial report, unless the disputing Parties otherwise agree.
-The disputing Parties shall release the final report to the public within 15 days thereafter, subject to the protection of confidential information.

-2. No panel may, either in its initial report or its final report, disclose which panelists are associated with majority or minority opinions.
+- 1. The panel shall present a final report to the disputing Parties, including any separate opinions on matters not unanimously agreed, within 30 days of presentation of the initial report, unless the disputing Parties otherwise agree.
+The disputing Parties shall release the final report to the public within 15 days thereafter, subject to the protection of confidential information. - 2.
+No panel may, either in its initial report or its final report, disclose which panelists are associated with majority or minority opinions.

-Article 21.15: Implementation of Final Report
+Article 20.15: Implementation of Final Report